o2r-project/erc-spec/docs/spec/index.md

 ### License metadata

-`erc.yml` MUST contain a first level node `licenses` with licensing information for the code, data, and text contained.
+The file `erc.yml` MUST contain a first level node `licenses` with licensing information for the code, data, and text contained.
 Each of these three have distinct requirements, hence different licenses need to be applied.

 The node `licenses` MUST have three children: `code`, `data`, `text`.